Our Basic Beliefs

 This Statement of Faith describes our core beliefs as a church.
 There is nothing new or revolutionary about them.
 The primary, authoritative source of our beliefs is the teaching of Scripture (the Bible).
 Thus, these essential or core beliefs are non-negotiable, unwavering commitments.
 Because we believe that the following are consistent with the Scripture, we hold to and claim the belief statements of the historic Apostle’s Creed, Nicene Creed, and traditional and official Doctrinal Standards of the United Methodist Church.

-There is one true, eternal, holy, and living God, existing in three separate persons: God the Father as Creator, God’s only Son Jesus Christ as Redeemer and Savior, and God the Holy Spirit as Counselor and Sustainer of life.
-This is known as the “Trinity.”
+There is one true, eternal, holy, and living God, existing in three separate persons: God the Father as Creator, God the Son, Jesus Christ, as Redeemer and Savior, and God the Holy Spirit as Counselor and Sustainer of life.
+Thus we have one God in three Persons comprising the “Trinity.”
 All three receive equal worship and are uncreated, eternal, equal in worth and glory, distinct but inseparable, forming a perfect and eternal love-relationship.
 (Gen. 1:1; Mt.
 28:19; II Cor.
 13:14)

 The Holy Spirit